kangbeenlee/predator-prey-pytorch-marl/README.md

 How to use
 -----

+### Details

-* All below commands for endless3 scenario with 2 predators & 1 prey.
+- All below commands for endless3 scenario with 2 predators & 1 prey.
-* Mixing network (e.g. VDN, QMIX, QTRAN) and penalty can be changed.
+- Mixing network (e.g. VDN, QMIX, QTRAN) and penalty can be changed.
+- More higher penalty, More non-monotonic environment becomes.

+### Commands

 * **VDN** with penalty 0.0
     ```bash